abouvel/abouvel/README.md

 ## Hi there 👋

-I'm a Computer Science student at the University of Michigan with experience in full-stack development, AI/ML agents and workflows, and low-latency C++ programming.
+I'm a Computer Science student at the University of Michigan with experience in full-stack development, AI/ML agents and workflows, and C++ programming.

 Currently, I'm focused on integrating intelligent agents into real-world full-stack applications.
 I'm also exploring the intersection of software and financial markets—experimenting with Polymarket’s API and building tools around market data and prediction systems.